 Permanent residency is granted on the basis of a points system, which takes into account the education, age, language skills, and work experience of the applicant.
 Different programmes may be available to different categories of applicants who are interested in becoming permanent residents of Canada.

 Canadian citizenship is required in order to obtain high-level security-clearance jobs or to vote or run for political office in Canada.

 There are several requirements that must typically be met in order for a citizenship application to be successful, including attaining permanent resident status, demonstrating a settled intention to reside in Canada, and successful completion of the Canadian citizenship test.

 To qualify for citizenship status, an individual must normally have been physically present in Canada for at least 1,460 days during the six years immediately prior to the date of application and have been physically present for at least 183 days during each of four calendar years that are fully or partially within the six years immediately before the date of application.

-If an individual satisfies the other citizenship requirements referred to above, the following mechanisms may be available to assist individuals in expediting the citizenship process:
+If an individual satisfies the other citizenship requirements referred to in 7.1 Requirements for Domicile, Residency and Citizenship, the following mechanisms may be available to assist individuals in expediting the citizenship process:

 Registered Education Savings Plans

 It is common for Canadians to pursue post-secondary education.
 As a result, planning to fund tuition and living costs for one's children while they attend university, college, or other training from early on in the child's life is popular, and brings with it certain tax benefits.